knative/docs/serving/samples/helloworld-ruby/README.md

     get '/' do
       target = ENV['TARGET'] || 'NOT SPECIFIED'
-      "Hello World: %s!\n" % [target]
+      "Hello World: #{target}!\n"
     end
     ```

 1. Create a file named `Dockerfile` and copy the code block below into it.
 See [official Ruby docker image](https://hub.docker.com/_/ruby/) for more details.

     ```docker
-    FROM ruby:2.5
+    FROM ruby

     RUN bundle config --global frozen 1